-16.1 The general rule is that you must hand your home back to us immediately your tenancy ends.
-Part 15 explains the exceptions to this.
+16.1 At the end of your tenancy you must hand your home back to us in accordance with the following provisions of this part.
 Remember that your home includes any garden area (see paragraph 1.8).

 16.2 You must: